top of page

 ~ Douglas Fisher & Nancy Frey, 21st Century Skills

-Assistive technology (AT) is an umbrella term that encompasses a range of tools, strategies, and services that enables a student with a disability to complete a task they would otherwise have difficulty with or be unable to do.
 Accessible technology refers to technology that's been designed with the needs of many different users in mind.
 Often Accessible technology includes similar tools and features as AT.
 For example, think about closed captions… Providing text with video or audio is a well-established assistive technology support for students with hearing impairments.
 But the inclusion of video/audio materials can also be beneficial for students learning English, students who are visual learners, and even a student who comes to school with fatigue and just needs a little extra support that day.
 As a result, Accessible technology has broad implications.
-Universal Design for Learning tells us that what’s good for a few can be good for many, and for educators, this is a good place to begin to make learning accessible.
-What can educators make available in the instructional design from the start that will enable ALL students (including students with disabilities) to be more successful?
+Universal Design for Learning tells us that what’s good for a few can be good for many, and for educators, this is a good place to begin when making learning accessible.

 When talking about students with disabilities, there are references to tools, strategies, and the supports, as “assistive technology” as this legally required mandate must be addressed the the IEP process.
 By expanding an understanding of how Assistive and Accessible technologies overlap and compliment each other, teachers can shift into supporting ALL students.